-Enter 'IG5", wait a moment for the list to populate and then click on the 'IGAIG5 NONE' selection to choose the correct antenna model.
+Enter the correct antenna type, wait a moment for the list to populate and then click on the correct selection to choose the correct antenna model.

 Finally press the 'Upload to Rapid Static' or 'Upload to Static' button as prompted at the bottom of the screen.